Ranking Arsenal’s past 10 summer transfer windows from worst to best

 After a few fallow years in terms of signings and few new names to get truly excited about, Mesut Ozil’s deadline day signing from Real Madrid in 2013 was a true game-changer.
 A genuine statement signing.

-Things have since turned sour at Arsenal, but few will forget how inspired he was in those few first years in north London, not least the 19 assists and six goals he registered in a phenomenal individual 2015-16 campaign.
+Things eventually turned sour at Arsenal, but few will forget how inspired he was in those few first years in north London, not least the 19 assists and six goals he registered in a phenomenal individual 2015-16 campaign.

 There was little else to shout about that summer, with Mathieu Flamini returning on a free, small fees paid for Yaya Sanogo and Semi Ajayi, with Gervinho, Marouane Chamakh and Emmanuel Frimpong out the exit door.